ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 filter.

-#### Impact of reduced ACK frequency {#impact-of-reduced-ack-frequency}
+#### Impact of changing ACK frequency {#impact-of-changing-ack-frequency}

-When the receiver acknowledges packets less frequently than the default behavior (e.g., when using the QUIC ACK-FREQUENCY extension
-{{?I-D.draft-ietf-quic-ack-frequency}}), fewer delivery rate samples are generated per round trip.
-Similar to the case of ACK losses (see
-{{impact-of-ack-losses}}), this can produce delivery rate samples with artificially inflated "RS.interval" values, potentially underestimating the delivery rate.
+Some transport protocol extensions allow the sender to control how frequently the receiver sends acknowledgments.
+Examples include the QUIC ACK-FREQUENCY extension ({{?I-D.draft-ietf-quic-ack-frequency}}) and the TCP ACK Rate Request (TARR) option ({{?I-D.draft-ietf-tcpm-ack-rate-request}}).
+When the receiver acknowledges packets less frequently than the default behavior, fewer delivery rate samples are generated per round trip.
+Similar to the case of ACK losses (see {{impact-of-ack-losses}}), this can produce delivery rate samples with artificially inflated "RS.interval" values, potentially underestimating the delivery rate.
 The BBR.max_bw windowed maximum filter mitigates this effect by retaining the highest recent sample.

 Additionally, reduced ACK frequency can affect the timeliness of BBR's round-trip counting (see {{bbrroundcount-tracking-packet-timed-round-trips}}).